vikejs/vike/readme.md

 Environment: `Node.js`

 The `html` template string tag sanitizes HTML in order to avoid XSS injections.
-It is used in conjunction with the `export { render }` lifecycle method defined in `..page.server.js`
+It is used in conjunction with the `render()` hook defined in `.page.server.js`.

 ```js
 // *.page.server.js